Lecture Notes in Cosmology: The phase space and the distribution function

 \subsection{Volume of the fundamental cell}

-Why the fundamental cell has volume precisely equal to $h^3$?
-We will see that this value is very important in order to calculate correctly the abundances of the universe components.
-That is, if it were $2h^3$ instead of $h^3$ we would estimate half of the present abundance of photons.\footnote{Thanks to Dr. Luciano Casarini for raising this question.}
+Why is the volume of the fundamental cell equal to $h^3$?
+We will see that this value is very important for correctly calculating the abundances of the energy components of the universe.
+For example, if that volume were $2h^3$ instead of $h^3$, we would estimate half of the present abundance of photons; thus, we must get it right.
+Let us prove that $\mathcal V = h^3$.

 Consider a quantum particle confined in a cube of side $L$.
 The eigenfunctions $u_\textbf{p}(\textbf{x})$ of the momentum operator $\hat{\textbf{p}}$ are determined by the equation:

 Assuming variable separation, Eq.~\eqref{momeigen} is easily solved: